YYinBurgh/YYinBurgh.github.io/_pages/students.md

 ## Undergraduate/Master's Students at UVM

 I enjoy working with motivated undergraduate and master's students on smaller and hands-on projects that are related to my research expertise.
-Many undergarduate and master's students who worked with me are now at big tech companies (e.g., Google, Facebook, Amazon).
+Many undergarduate and master's students who worked with now work at big tech companies (e.g., Google, Facebook, Amazon).
 Projects are often available for students with skills in **qualitative research methods, statistical analysis, and web/mobile app development**.

 **Current UVM undergraduate or master's students** interested in working with me,  please email me with the following information:
 1. A brief introduction of yourself;